apache/airflow/docs/apache-airflow/authoring-and-scheduling/timezone.rst

 .. _timezone_aware_dags:

-Time zone aware DAGs
+Time zone aware Dags
 --------------------

 Creating a time zone aware DAG is quite simple.
 Just make sure to supply a time zone aware ``start_date`` using ``pendulum``.
-Don't try to use standard library `timezone <https://docs.python.org/3/library/datetime.html#timezone-objects>`_ as they are known to have limitations and we deliberately disallow using them in DAGs.
+Don't try to use standard library `timezone <https://docs.python.org/3/library/datetime.html#timezone-objects>`_ as they are known to have limitations and we deliberately disallow using them in Dags.

 .. code-block:: python